 The Pacific NW Software Quality Conference is starting the call for proposals earlier than ever this year and introducing a new theme to inspire ideas.
 The 2019 theme centers around a Culture of Quality.
 Culture can be defined as the basic assumptions and beliefs that are shared by members of an organization or a region.
 For a company, a department, a team, a culture of quality is not just an idea created by the organization as a singular occurrence.
 People sustain the culture.
 Sustaining a culture of quality means sharing your knowledge with others with similar interests and passions.
 When you get involved with PNSQC, either by proposing a paper or volunteering, you contribute to the culture of quality in the Pacific Northwest.
+Call for Proposals deadline is April 17, 2019.

 The Program Committee is putting a lot of energy and enthusiasm into the tracks this year.
 Having more speakers and shorter breaks was a popular change for last year that will be carried forward this year.
 The five tracks cover a wide range of topics targeted for testers, managers, developers and other quality software professionals.
 Thinking in terms of these tracks may help focus topics for proposals: